VueGWT/vue-gwt/docs-source/book/introduction/README.md

 #### Declaring the Component

 ##### Java Class
-To create our Component, we must create a Class annotated by `@Component` that extends `VueComponent`.
+To create our Component, we must create a Class annotated by `@Component` that implements `IsVueComponent`.

 ***SimpleLinkComponent.java***
 ```java